In

 gaffer, sound recordist and editor.

-International Releasing Inc. and still heads United Filmmakers
+Releasing Inc. and still heads United Filmmakers Inc. In 1970

-Inc. In 1970 he began working with Orson Welles on The Other
+he began working with Orson Welles on The Other Side of the

-Side of the Wind (1972) and continued to work with him on all
+Wind (1972) and continued to work with him on all his films

-he served as Welles' production manager, gaffer, sound recordist,
+as Welles' production manager, gaffer, sound recordist, actor

-actor and editor.
-He was also the director of photography in
+and editor.
+He was also the director of photography in India

 by himself) on Mata Hari (1985), directed by David Carradine,